micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-Blessed (happy, fortunate, and [^x]to be envied) is that servant whom, when his master comes, he will find so doing.
+Blessed (happy, fortunate, and to be envied) is that servant whom, when his master comes, he will find so doing.